TeeShema/Customer-Support-Call-Centre-Performance-Dashboard/README.md

 **Insights**

-When I began exploring the data, one thing was immediately clear — customers were reaching out a lot.
+When I began exploring the data, one thing was immediately clear: customers were reaching out a lot.
 Over 33,000 calls were handled across different channels, yet the story those numbers told went far beyond volume.

 The Call Centre channel emerged as the busiest, accounting for 32% of all interactions, followed closely by Chatbot (25%) and Email (22%).
 Interestingly, the Web channel (19%) lagged behind;a signal that many customers still preferred human support or instant chat assistance over self-service options.